 “You better edit and revise that again.
 Spend more time on it.”

 I realize I am listening passively.
 I must speak back to the voice.
 “Oh, heart of mine, you are quite absorbed with me!
 I have dutifully listened long enough!”
 Now, hear my retort:

 Oh, my perfectionist self, I see your self-justifying scheme to perfect in order to protect.
 You want me to bury my flaws under an outer skin of competence.
 You try to avoid the biting cold of humiliation.
 But this defensive din deafens me to my acquittal, my advocate’s voice of pardon drowned out.

 Oh, my accuser, your stature is diminishing.
 I will meet your doubt with doubt and folded arms.
 Only the verdict from the One who made me matters!
 My worth stands under no human court.
 I am not in your jurisdiction.

 But I will not fall into defensiveness.
-I confess with confidence because the shame of my nakedness has been covered with new garments sewn by my Maker.
+I confess with confidence because my shame has been covered with new garments sewn by my Maker.
 I plead not my moral record.
 I have no resume.